-Using a Mortgage Lender vs. a Bank for Your Home Loan
+Should I Use a Lender or a Bank for My Home Loan?

 A mortgage lender is a bank or financial company that lends money to borrowers to purchase a home.
 A mortgage lender or bank can be both the loan provider and the servicer of the mortgage.
 Despite funding the loan initially, the lender will often sell your loan to a larger financial institution, which is typically why lenders can offer lower interest rates than banks.

-In some cases, borrowers might also find that a mortgage lender will be less strictly regulated than a bank and more forgiving of damaged credit.
-(This is not always the case, so it’s best to speak with a professional and weigh all options carefully.)
+In some cases, borrowers may also find that a mortgage lender will be less strictly regulated than a bank and more forgiving of less than perfect credit.
+This is not always the case, so it’s best to speak with a financial advisor and weigh all options carefully.

 Mortgage Lender Pros